SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Secure configuration of managed devices for WPA2-Enterprise is non-negotiable, but it doesn’t have to be difficult.
 Our powerful Gateway APIs allow you to use SCEP to enroll certificates to an unlimited number of managed devices in the same amount of time it takes to manually configure a single device.
 It’s the simplest and most secure way to provision certificates to all your devices.

-Certificates will need to be distributed onto every managed device for certificate-based authentication to work, but it can be done quickly and easily with our SCEP Gateway API.
-Configuring a SCEP gateway may seem like a difficult task but SecureW2’s PKI Services allows for easy implementation.
+Certificates will need to be distributed to every managed device for certificate-based authentication to work, but it can be done quickly and easily with our SCEP Gateway API.
+Configuring a SCEP gateway may seem like a difficult task but SecureW2 PKI services allow for easy implementation.
 The SCEP Gateway API allows managed devices to silently and easily enroll for certificates on their own.
 Plus, our easy-to-use Management Portal allows you to manage the entire certificate lifecycle entirely, additionally giving you full visibility into the success of the certificate enrollment for fast and remote troubleshooting.

-SecureW2’s JoinNow Connector offers organizations a turnkey Managed PKI Solution allows you to have greater visibility, control, and automation over the certificates issued within your network.
-It is designed to work directly with your cloud identities such as Azure, Okta, Jamf, or Intune, to ensure that PKI management is in line with your IAM policies.
-If you’d like to learn more, check out our pricing and contact us today.
+The SecureW2 JoinNow Platform offers organizations a turnkey Managed PKI Solution that allows you to have greater visibility, control, and automation over the certificates issued within your network.
+We designed it to work directly with your cloud identities, such as Azure, Okta, Jamf, or Intune, to ensure that PKI management is in line with your IAM policies.
+If you’d like to learn more, check out our pricing and schedule a demo today.